sharat87/sharats.me/content/posts/2020-01-12_automating-the-vim-workplace.md

 ## Run Git Commands in `:terminal`

-Running git commands is another thing I often do, while working in ViM.
+Running git commands is another thing I often do, while working in Vim.
 Most of the time, it just a `status` or `diff`, so I needed something quicker than switching to a terminal and running the command.

 I initially used [fugitive][], but it felt slow on Windows (very likely because of the required anti-virus).
 It works fine when I'm on Linux, but on Windows, it's not productive for me.
 Besides, it does a lot of things I don't usually need.
-The following is the mapping that serves *most* of what I need from within ViM.
+The following is the mapping that serves *most* of what I need from within Vim.

 [fugitive]: https://github.com/tpope/vim-fugitive